Education Programs at Baker Outdoor Learning Center

 Baker Outdoor Learning Center offers an array of different programs to choose from, no matter what time of year you visit or what your group is interested in!
 The Baker Outdoor Learning Center focuses on field trips for those in 3rd grade or higher, and the curriculum supports certain Minnesota K–12 Academic Standards.

-Learn more about our offerings with the program descriptions below.
+Learn more about our offerings below.
+Program descriptions are organized by seasons and their topic areas, with additional information on scout-specific programming.
 For a high-level overview of programs, their topic areas, seasonal availability, and other requirements or restrictions, view this table.

 If you don't find a program that fits your group's needs, contact us at 763-694-7724 or email us to have our professional staff develop a program tailored to your group.